isaracorp/Toolkit-Samples/hmac/README.md

 ## Getting Started

-We have created a sample application that demonstrates how to use the IQR Toolkit's HMAC implementation.
+We have created a sample application that demonstrates how to use the toolkit's HMAC implementation.

 Here is the simplest way to use the sample: